Matthew Shirk

-Matthew Aaron Shirk (born July 9, 1973) is an American lawyer and served as the public defender for Florida's Fourth Judicial Circuit.
+Matthew Aaron Shirk (born July 9, 1973) is an American lawyer who previously served as the public defender for Florida's Fourth Judicial Circuit.
 He was elected to the position, which covers Clay, Duval, and Nassau Counties, in 2008 and lost re-election in 2016.
 He is currently under investigation by the Florida Bar for actions while in office.
 In August 2022 the Florida Supreme Court unanimously approved suspending Shirk from practicing law for one year.

 Early life

 Shirk graduated from Western Illinois University with a Bachelor of Science degree in 1997, and subsequently moved to Jacksonville, Florida, where he earned a J.D. degree from the Florida Coastal School of Law in 1999.
 As a law student he interned at the State Attorney's office under the supervision of prosecutor Angela Corey, who was elected State Attorney in 2008.
 Shirk married Sarah Maria Purdy on March 13, 1999 and was admitted to the Florida Bar on April 12, 2000, and then worked for five years as an Assistant Public Defender (APD) in the Fourth Judicial Circuit Court.
-After divorcing his first wife, Shirk married Michelle Burney in 2004, and the couple have one son, Pierce.
+After divorcing his first wife, Shirk married Michelle Burney in 2004.
+The couple have one son.
 He left the Public Defender's office and was associated with the Jacksonville law firm of Tassone & Eler for almost two years before opening a private practice with William Durden III in November 2006.